jazzband/django-dbbackup/docs/databases.rst

 SqliteConnector
 ~~~~~~~~~~~~~~~

-It is in pure Python and copys the behavior of ``.dump`` command for creating a
+It is in pure Python and copies the behavior of ``.dump`` command for creating a
 SQL dump.

 SqliteCPConnector